jihdeh/xobcet/readme.md

 ### Database

 Database used is MongoDB, and the ODM used is mongoose.
+The database is configured to run in replicasets, i.e primary, secondary.

 REDIS is also used in the project, mostly for caching responses.
+Caching expires after 1 minute.

 ### Authentication